Skip To Content

 What Is Calculus?

 Calculus and tartar are two words to describe the same thing — calcified dental plaque.
 When plaque is left on teeth too long, it picks up mineral salts, primarily Calcium Phosphate, from the saliva and forms the hard calculus or dental tartar.
-The calcified plaque is hard to remove, usually requiring a dentist or hygienist to remove it with a procedure known as deep cleaning.
+The calcified plaque is hard to remove, usually requiring a dentist or hygienist to remove it with a dental procedure known as deep cleaning.

 When it comes to calculus vs. plaque, calculus is more virulent and leads to decay and severe periodontal problems.
 The hard, rough surface of calculus is a magnet for more food debris, sugar, and bacteria to accumulate.
 In other words, the more calculus you have, the higher chance you have of accumulating even more.
 And more calculus means more chances for the bacteria to release an unpleasant odor, leading to bad breath and other side effects.